VENUE: CSIRO Clayton Central Precinct, 1 Research Way, Clayton VIC 3169, AUSTRALIA

 Join us to find out how AI decision-making can enhance your solutions

-What advantages could we, as scientists and engineers, gain by transforming our processes and devices to autonomously adapt to changing environments, similar to how self-driving vehicles continuously adjust to their surroundings?
+What advantages could we, as scientists and engineers, gain by transforming our processes and devices to autonomously adapt to changing environments, similar to how self-driving vehicles continuously adjust to their evolving surroundings?

 We will discuss this topic by bringing together Australian and international researchers and engineers from industry who are keen to explore the application of machine learning (ML) to enable autonomous, real-time decision-making across various domains.